-Figure (1), price changes after applying the PNNB approach
+Figure (1).
+Price changes after applying the PNNB approach

 According to the approach proposed by PNNB, it can be seen that the price movement based on the 4-day identification time period for the S&P500 with the orange chart has been the most dynamic.
 It is followed by DIS with magenta chart, BA with cyan chart, GE with red chart, AAPL with green chart, NASDAQ with purple chart, Dow Jones with pink chart and Kopsi with solid blue chart.
 So, the best stock to use in a portfolio design and selection in the stock portfolio is the S&P500, which should be predicted.
 It is worth noting that if other data is given and the price movement of each of them performs better in the 4-day time period of the data, the stock that performed best is qualified as the original population (based on the chaotic algorithm).
 Brownian) and is generally selected as an index stock, and its data is analyzed from 2006 to 2022 (about 5000 days in buying and selling).
 It is quite clear that the proposed approach based on the available data has placed the S&P500 index as the choice in the stock portfolio.
 Next, the stages of forecasting and identifying buying and selling situations will be discussed.
 The 5,000-day bid chart is displayed from the data call for the S&P500, as shown in Figure (2).

-Figure (2), chart of rates to buy in 5,000 days from the data call for the S&P500
+Figure (2).
+Chart of rates to buy in 5,000 days from the data call for the S&P500

 Then, the combined approach of PNNB is applied to the S&P500 chart in Figure (2) so that all the points can be considered to identify the lower limit, middle limit and upper limit for buying and selling.
 Its result is clear in Figure (3).

-Figure (3), identifying the lower limit, middle limit and upper limit for buying and selling the S&P500 index in the best possible conditions in 1600 days
+Figure (3).
+Identifying the lower limit, middle limit and upper limit for buying and selling the S&P500 index in the best possible conditions in 1600 days

 In Figure (3), identifying the lower limit (blue symbol), middle limit (red symbol) and upper limit (green diagram) for buying and selling the S&P500 index in the best possible conditions in 1600 days selected with the help of PNNB is selected and displayed.
 All the mentioned points in the S&P500 price chart at 1800 are exactly the same as the 5000 days in Figure (2) and the same pattern has been examined.
 For a better understanding of Figure (3), a magnification is done on it, which will be in the form of Figure (4).

-Figure (4), zoom in Figure (2) to better visualize the identification of the low limit, middle limit and high limit for buying and selling the S&P500 index in the best possible conditions in 1600 days.
+Figure (4).
+Zoom in Figure (2) to better visualize the identification of the low limit, middle limit and high limit for buying and selling the S&P500 index in the best possible conditions in 1600 days.

 S&P500 stock selection is best for buying during the fall in the blue dots and for selling in the green dots.
 In the state of stagnation, the red part is also where you can take risks to buy or sell.
 Then, a chart for the best possible situations when buying the S&P500 is examined, which examines all the buying opportunities during the growth, and its error is where most of the falls occurred between the day 1350 and 1450, which are the errors of the work.
 The output of this section is also evident in Figure (5).

-Figure (5), examining buying opportunities during growth and the occurrence of forecasting errors during a major crash
+Figure (5).
+Examining buying opportunities during growth and the occurrence of forecasting errors during a major crash